What are shin splints?

 - Ice helps to reduce pain and swelling.
 Apply the ice or cold pack for 10 to 20 minutes, 3 or more times a day.

 - Elevate your lower leg on pillows while you apply ice and anytime you sit or lie down.
 Try to keep your lower leg at or above the level of your heart to help minimize swelling.

-- Stretching exercises, such as heel cord stretches, may also help.
+- Stretching exercises, such as those that stretch the calf, may also help.

 - Get a new pair of shoes.
 Pick shoes with good arch support and a cushioned sole.
 Or try shoe inserts (orthotics).
 Use them in both shoes, even if only one leg hurts.

 Ask your doctor if you can take over-the-counter medicine.
 For example, ibuprofen (such as Advil or Motrin) or naproxen (such as Aleve) can help relieve pain and swelling.
 Acetaminophen (such as Tylenol) helps with pain.
 Be safe with medicines.
 Read and follow all instructions on the label.

 Ask your doctor if strengthening and range-of-motion exercises are right for you.

 After you feel better, don't go back to your old exercise routine too quickly.
 Start slowly, and little by little increase how often and how long you work out.
 If you start out too fast, your pain may come back.

 How can you prevent them?